Net Wealth Mindset – Discover A New Way Of Thinking About Money

 Calculating Your Net Worth and Net Wealth

 There are plenty of ways to automate calculation of your net worth.
-Sites like Mint or software like Quicken can do this calculation fairly quickly.
+A site like Mint can do this calculation fairly quickly.

-The problem I have with software is that isn’t very customizable.
-Therefore, open up a spreadsheet.
-I use Google Docs but if you want to go offline you can use Open Office.
+If you have a problem with putting all your financial information into one site, you can use a spreadsheet.
+Google Docs works well but if you want to go offline you can use Open Office.

 The first step is to add up your assets.
 (If you’re not signed up for online access at your banks, now is the time)